jamesyang124/play-with-category-theory/chapter7.md

 f :: a -> b
 ```

-which means that `f` takes an argument of any type and gives a result of any type which **may or may not** match the type of whatever we have for `b`.
+which means that `f` takes an argument of any type and gives a result of any type which **may or may not** match the type of whatever we have for `a`.

 **The different type variables do not specify that the types must be different, it only says that they can be different.** In this case, `a`, `b` may be the same type.